Everything's Gonna Be All White

-Everything's Gonna Be All White is a documentary series that premiered on Showtime on February 11, 2022.
+Everything's Gonna Be All White is an American documentary television series that premiered on Showtime on February 11, 2022.

 Overview

 The series released a trailer, featuring a trigger warning that says, "Warning: This Trailer May Trigger White People".
 The series will feature interviews, discussing the experiences of people of color and events such as the 2021 United States Capitol attack, Indian reservations, colonialism, systemic racism and blackface.
 Amanda Seales, who was cast in the series, said that the series will discuss white fragility.

 The series aired in three parts, with a fourth (bonus) episode made only available to Showtime on Demand subscribers.

 In a Zoom interview, Sacha Jenkins said that he had been working on the series since around the time of the 2021 United States Capitol attack.